Try these 7 corporate travel hacks on your next business trip

 On the way back home

 With all the best intentions, chances are most business travelers won’t have time to claim back your sales tax before they arrive at check-in.
-Instead, wait till you get back from your work trip and use a like the one offered by TravelPerk.
+Instead, wait till you get back from your work trip and use a VAT recovery service like the one offered by TravelPerk.

 Photographing or scanning all the business cards and information you have picked up at the business fair in your hotel room will save some precious space in your hand luggage, so you’ll be able to pop in a few airport purchases for the people eagerly waiting your return.